danwing/referee/draft-wing-settle-referee.md

 If a server's Referee public key changes (e.g., factory reset, public key algorithm, key length) the new key needs to be enrolled with the Referee and the old key removed.
-Clients will notice the mis-match and will query the Referee.
+Clients will notice the mismatch and will query the Referee.
 This functionality might be automated; see {{key-lifetime}}.

 ## Clients